ColonolNutty/Sims4CommunityLibrary/README.md

     - Ocean
     - Objects (Sims, Furniture, etc.)
 - Utilities
+  - Sim utilities
+    - Get the Active Sim
+    - Get All Sims nearby
   - Collection utilities - Determine if an object is a collection, combine collections, flatten collections, etc.
   - Injection - Inject custom functionality into functions
   - IO (Input/Output) - Write string data to a file or load string data from a file.